octocloudlabs/supercharge-docs/docs/ray/lab-3.md

 ---
 # Understanding Repository Structures

 When you're creating content, it's useful to establish a naming convention that lets the user know what state the code in is for each video.
-We find that using branches in a non-traditional way helps us keep things organized.
+One way we do that is by using branches in a non-traditional way that helps us keep things organized.
 It allows the learner to drop into any stage of the course.

 ---